blockchainofthings/CatenisAPIClientPHP/README.md

 ## License

-This Node.js module is released under the [MIT License](LICENSE).
+This library is released under the [MIT License](LICENSE).
 Feel free to fork, and modify!

 Copyright © 2018-2021, Blockchain of Things Inc.